 - calculated based on the time taken for regulatory approval that exceeds one year

-The Government notes this recommendation but stated that there were no plans to proceed with the recommendation in this form.
+this recommendation but stated that there were no plans to proceed with the recommendation in this form.
 Any reforms to the patent term extension system will be discussed with the pharmaceutical sector.
 The Government acknowledged the Commission's findings that these extensions prolong exclusivity and impose significant costs on stakeholders.
 However, it is apparent that the Government was of the view that the approach of the Commission did not strike an appropriate balance between the development of new, safe and effect pharmaceutical products and their accessibility and affordability.

 Pay for delay agreements

 The Productivity Commission recommended the introduction of a monitoring and reporting system of settlements between originator and generic pharmaceutical companies to detect "pay for delay" arrangements.